 - that the Lord’s timing is always awesome with that voicemail, the feast of the conversion of St. Paul and our diocesan pastoral letter on the Sacrament of Reconciliation all melding into one vigil night and feast day.
 (Related story)

 - that the Church wants us to seek the sacrament of reconciliation as often as needed, but many parishes tend to limit confession times to the hour before a Saturday vigil Mass.
 Not very helpful when the bulk of Mass attendance is Sunday morning and some work Saturday afternoon or have other obligations.
 There’s usually a “or by appointment” disclaimer, but that might be tougher for those who have been away from the sacrament for awhile to feel comfortable setting up such a date.

 that there’s a major miss in welcoming back lapsed Catholics.
 Many Catholic resources will — I’m guessing painstakingly — compile lists where people can go across a metro area for Mass times (take Masstimes.org, Parishesonline.com, thecatholicdirectory.com as examples) as well as where people can go across metro areas for perpetual eucharistic adoration (as examples: ihradio.com and therealpresence.org), but I haven’t found anything that sorts out where and when people can go to confession.

 There are some good resources on the sacrament and how to make a good confession.
 I directed my caller to these:

-- The sacrament from ConfessionisBeautiful.com (re-directs to a parish page leading the effort to draw people back to the sacrament.
+- The sacrament from ConfessionisBeautiful.com (a local parish is leading the effort to draw people back to the sacrament.
 Related story).
 Find canon law, reflections from the saints, an examination of conscience and more.

 - Sacraments 101: Penance from Catholics Come Home.
 Easy-to-read info about the whys and hows of confession.
 It also shows this video: